A Dyson Brownian motion model for weak measurements in chaotic quantum systems: Dynamics of the Spectrum

-For $x=0$, Eq.~\eqref{eq:eigen_x} presents some analogy~\footnote{See Eq.
-(28) in \cite{gautie2021matrix} with $(1+ m \lambda_i) dt \to 0$, $\sigma^2=4 \gamma$ and $\beta=2$.} with the eigenvalue flow studied in \cite{gautie2021matrix}.
+For $x=0$, Equation~\eqref{eq:eigen_x} presents some analogy with the eigenvalue flow studied in \cite{gautie2021matrix}, see Equation (28) therein with $(1+ m \lambda_i) dt \to 0$, $\sigma^2=4 \gamma$ and $\beta=2$.
 The sum over $\beta\neq\al$ is clearly a manifestation of the typical Coulombic repulsion between eigenvalues.
 On top of that, the form of the noise is non-diagonal, as a combined effect of exactly preserving the trace and attributing Born's probability to trajectories.
-Then, in order to simplify the dynamics we introduce a new set of unconstrained variables.
+Then, in order to simplify the dynamics, we introduce a new set of unconstrained variables.

-\subsection{Mapping to unconstrained variables}
+\subsection{Mapping to Unconstrained Variables}

-As the dynamics of the eigenvalues exactly preserves the traces, it is useful to write them as $ \lambda_\alpha \equiv y_\alpha/(\sum_\beta y_\beta)$ in terms of a new set of variables $\{y_\alpha\}_{\alpha=1}^n$.
+As the dynamics of the eigenvalues exactly preserves the traces, it is useful to write them as $ \lambda_\alpha \equiv y_\alpha/(\sum_{\beta=1}^n y_\beta)$ in terms of a new set of variables $\{y_\alpha\}_{\alpha=1}^n$.
 Of course, the mapping between the $\lambda$'s and the $y$'s is not one-to-one, as a global rescaling of all the $y$'s does not affect the mapping.
-This freedom can be used to simplify the evolution of the $y$'s: in particular, by writing
+This freedom can be used to simplify the evolution of the $y$'s, in particular, by writing {

-we can look for a force term $F_\alpha(\vec y)$ which is homogeneous of degree $1$.
-From standard Ito's calculus, one can verify that
+} we can look for a force term $F_\alpha(\vec y)$ which is homogeneous of degree $1$.
+From standard It\^o calculus, one can verify that

-where $g(\vec y)$ is an arbitrary homogeneous function ($g(c \vec y) = g(\vec y)$), correctly reproduces Eq.~\eqref{eq:eigen_x} for the evolution of the $\lambda$'s.
-Eq.~\eqref{eq:dy} has the advantage of involving only a diagonal noise term, which is nonetheless multiplicative.
+where $g(\vec y)$ is an arbitrary homogeneous function ($g(c \vec y) = g(\vec y)$), which correctly reproduces Equation~\eqref{eq:eigen_x} for the evolution of the $\lambda$'s.
+Equation~\eqref{eq:dy} has the advantage of involving only a diagonal noise term, which is nonetheless multiplicative.
 We can further simplify its form setting $w_\alpha = \log y_\alpha$, which leads to

 where $\tilde{F}_\al(\vec w) = e^{-w_\alpha} F_\alpha(e^{w})$.
 Setting $g(\vec y) = (n-1)/2$, one can express